October 21st – December 5th

 Florence, SC 29506

 This exhibit provides FMU visual arts students with an opportunity to exhibit their work in an online gallery and gain experience in presenting their work according to professional practices.
-This year’s exhibit will be held in downtown Florence at Gately Gallery.
+This year’s exhibit will be held in downtown Florence at the Gately Gallery.

 ABOUT THE JUROR: